How Much Are House Removal Costs In Harrow?

 What Are The Average Property Prices In Harrow?

-Below we’ve compiled a list of the top five areas within Harrow with similar or lower property prices so that you can get a head start on your property search.
+Below, we’ve compiled a list of the top 4 areas within Harrow with similar or lower property prices to help you get a head start on your property search.
+We've taken data from the property website, rightmove to display the average sold house prices.

-A largely working-class area, the average price of property in Wealdstone is lower than in other areas of Harrow, at £400,174.
+A largely working-class area, the average price of property in Wealdstone is much lower than in other areas on the list, at £393,986.

-Roxeth sits within Harrow and is served by South Harrow tube station.
-It is home to Roxeth Recreation Ground, one of four Green Flag parks in Harrow.
-Ideal for children and young adults, it offers areas for basketball, football, tennis and cricket and a children’s playground,
+Roxeth is home to Roxeth Recreation Ground, one of four Green Flag parks in Harrow.
+Ideal for children and young adults, it offers areas for basketball, football, tennis and cricket as well as a children’s playground,

 There are a number of fairly modern properties in the area, after Barratt Homes redeveloped the site of the former Harrow hospital in 2006, creating luxury apartments.
-Townhouses and apartment blocks have also been built on the site.
-The average asking price for a property in Roxeth is £459,046.
+The average asking price for a property in Roxeth is £591,557.

 Not to be confused with Queensbury Village in West Yorkshire, Queensbury sits within the borough of Harrow, in northwest London.
 The area was developed in the 1930s, however many of the public spaces and pavements have been redeveloped in recent years, losing some of its character of the era.

-The somewhat ominously named Headstone is home to a large London County Council cottage estate, council houses built by London County Council between 1918 and 1939.
+The somewhat ominously named Headstone is home to a large London County Council cottage estate and council houses built by London County Council between 1918 and 1939.
 This is built across 153 acres, housing around 5,000 people.

 What is the Average Rent in Harrow?

-We’ve taken a look at the top places to rent in Harrow to help you start your property search.
-Below we've listed 4 areas of Harrow and included the average renting cost as well as the price for a 1-bed flat and 2-bed house.
+To add to your research, we’ve taken a look at the top places to rent in Harrow to help you start your property search.
+Below we've listed 4 areas and have included the average renting cost as well as the price for a 1-bed flat and 2-bed house.
+This ensures we've included a range of property types to increase your options.

 Described as a quiet, multicultural suburb by Hidden London, Kenton forms the eastern part of Harrow.
 A large majority of the Kenton you see today was built between WW1 and WW2, with London County Council building the Kenmore Park cottage estate, providing 654 houses across 58 acres.

-A suburban district in Harrow, Rayners Lane has good connections to the rest of London and boasts a number of retail chains, such as supermarkets, coffee shops and fast-food outlets.
+A suburban district, Rayners Lane has good connections to the rest of London and boasts a number of retail chains, such as supermarkets, coffee shops and fast-food outlets.

 The average asking rent for the area is £1,393, with a 2-bedroom property at £1,284 per month on average and a 1-bedroom flat at £1,054.

 This neighbourhood is home to substantial parklands, local amenities and quality schools, making it ideal for young families.
-Transport links are also a plus for this area, in addition to the large homes available.
+Transport links are also a plus for this area, in addition to the number of large homes that are available.